dm5tt/LoRaHarvesterBox/README.md

 ✅ Boosts 0.6V to 3.3 without energy storage attached

 ☐ Lower and upper  VBAT_OK threshold: not testable at the moment.
-My power supply is too to emulate a power source.
+My power supply is too noisy to emulate a power source.

 ☐ Power switch (TI TPS22917DBV) - seems to work.
-But need a better power source due to its noisy behaviour.
+But blocked to to point above.

 Findings:
  - The BQ25570 doesn't like my extremely noisy power supply as a storage emulation.
 It doesn't come up.